 I reported the sighting to the Orca Network, which from the photos I provided was able to identify the pod as the T68Cs, which according to the Internet is more commonly found cruising among the San Juan Islands off the northwest coast of Washington and up into the waters of British Columbia.
 The “T” designates “transient” whales, which are happy to dine (as the video above attests) on other sea mammals.
 By contrast, so-called “resident” orcas are said to prefer a diet of fish.
 I am amazed at how much information regarding these whales is available — female T68C in the video above, for instance, is reported to have been born in 1992 — and hope to add more details here once the experts at Orca Network have had a chance to see and study this video.

 What a fascinating encounter!
-From “being there” in the moment, to later reviewing the video frame-by-frame to watch again what really happened, to learning more about the history of orca pod T068, and now, being able to share it all with you — sometimes I just have to pinch myself.
-There’s always something beautiful happening on Nature’s Coast, and as often as I can, I try to be there when it does.
+From “being there” in the moment, to later reviewing the video frame-by-frame to watch again what really happened, to learning more about the history of orca pod T68C, and now, being able to share it all with others — sometimes I just have to pinch myself.